What Does Catnip Do to Your Cat?

 Chasing and leg kicking might be a predatory behavioural reaction

 From these observations, it seems that catnip may enable a cat to lose its inhibitions by stimulating the mind in the area around the hypothalamus, which is in charge of controlling appetitive, predatory and sexual behaviours.
+The effects of catnip usually last for 10 minutes, according to PetMD.

 A recent study has also proved that the nepetalactone in catnip has an opium-like shape, which implies it may stimulate the opioid receptors the same way morphine influences the human brain.